Code-Institute-Submissions/KimmyKaminski/README.md

 configuration.

 -   The final image on the tuition page was overlapping on the footer.
 To fix this I changed the z-index of the footer so it was displayed on top of the image.

+-   On the Tuition page, the main body of the section element is wider than the other elements.
+I tried styling the divs within the section, the margin and padding, but I was not able to fix this bug.

 ## Deployment